Martha Young Truman: Biography

-Martha attended the Baptist College for Women in Lexington.
+Martha attended the Baptist College for Women in Lexington, Missouri.
 She married John Anderson Truman on December 28, 1881 in Grandview, Missouri.
+The couple settled in Lamar, Missouri, later moving to Independence, Missouri.
 Their first son died just a few days after birth.
-Their second child, another son, was Harry S Truman, born on May 8, 1884.
+Their second child, another son, was Harry S. Truman, born on May 8, 1884.
+He was named after Martha's brother Harrison "Harry" Young (1846–1916), but the "S" did not stand for a middle name.
 Two more children followed: John Vivian Truman on April 25, 1886 (who became a district director of the Federal Housing Administration in western Missouri), and Mary Jane Truman on August 12, 1889 (who was a pianist and schoolteacher).
 All three children worked on the family farm in Grandview.

 After her husband John Truman died in 1914, Martha took over the farm and ran it with the labor of her children and various hired helpers until the 1930s, when her age and increasing frailty made it impossible.
 At the time of her son's selection as vice presidential nominee in 1944, Martha Truman told the press that Truman had not wanted the position and that she would have rather seen him stay in the Senate.

-On April 12, 1945, President Roosevelt died and Harry Truman was sworn in as president.
-Martha Truman was often quoted, sometimes colorfully, in the press.
-She made her first trip to Washington soon after Harry became president.
+On April 12, 1945, President Roosevelt died and Harry S. Truman was sworn in as president.
+Martha Truman was often quoted in the press.
+She made her first trip to Washington soon after Harry became president, for Mother's Day, accompanied by her daughter May.
 Seeing the crowd of press that arrived to cover her visit, she said, "Oh fiddlesticks!
 If I'd known that, I wouldn't have come."
-Her comments were widely reported and were said to have "captured the nation's fancy".
+Her comments were widely reported and were said to have "captured the nation's fancy" due to her "unpretentious nature."